Chow Mein (Panda Express COPYCAT) in 30 Min! (VIDEO)

 PRO TIPS

-Once you start cooking, this recipe will come together very quickly.
-The key to pulling this off successfully is having all of your ingredients prepped and in bowls right next to your wok or pan!
-Have your premixed sauce, noodles, and vegetables ready and easily accessible during the cooking process.
+Have Everything Prepped Before Cooking – Once you start cooking, this recipe will come together very quickly.
+The key to pulling this off successfully is having all of your ingredients prepped and in bowls right next to your wok or pan.

-You can store your leftover Panda Express Chow Mein in the refrigerator in an airtight container for up to 3 days.
-I like to reheat in a hot wok or pan; the high heat warms up the noodles quickly and helps separate any that stuck together.
-I also like the extra slight char that gives the noodles more texture.
-You can also use a microwave.
+Storage – You can store your leftover Panda Express Chow Mein in the refrigerator in an airtight container for up to 3 days.
+I like to reheat in a hot wok or pan; the high heat warms up the noodles quickly, helps separate any that stuck together, and gives a slight char.
+You can also reheat in a microwave until warmed through.

 If you tried this Panda Express Chow Mein or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!